-Section 3.2 showed that each survivor needs a Survival Credit of $S_x = U_x$. $q_x / (1 - q_x)$ units to maintain their expected payout, in units, not \$.
+Section 3.2 showed that each survivor needs a Survival Credit of $S_x = U_x$ . $q_x / (1 - q_x)$ units to maintain their expected payout, in units, not dollars.
 In practice there will be a shortfall or surplus of the balances forfeited by the deaths as they will not have occurred perfectly as expected.

-To maintain equity, every survivor has to be credited their expected Survival Credit plus or minus a share of the mortality surplus or shortfall.
+To maintain equity for uninsured contracts, every survivor has to be credited their expected Survival Credit plus or minus a share of the mortality surplus or shortfall experienced.
 A decision needs to be made as to whether to share that mortality shortfall or surplus according to: